Clarity logoClarity logoClarity

 How to calculate and claim the home office deduction on Form 8829.
 Learn the regular and simplified methods, eligibility rules, and why employees cannot.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-Form 8829 calculates the deductible expenses for business use of your home; but only if you are self-employed.
+Form 8829 calculates the deductible expenses for business use of your home, but only if you are self-employed.
 Despite widespread confusion fueled by the COVID-era shift to remote work, the Tax Cuts and Jobs Act of 2017 eliminated the home office deduction for employees through 2025.
 If you work for someone else, this form does not apply to you.

 The home office deduction has existed in some form since the 1960s, but it was plagued by abuse and vague rules for decades.
 Taxpayers claimed deductions for rooms that doubled as personal spaces, and the IRS struggled to enforce the boundaries.
 In 1976, Congress added Section 280A to the Internal Revenue Code, establishing the "regular and exclusive use" requirement that still governs the deduction today.